BallAerospace/cosmos-website/_docs_v5/4_guides/cfs.md

 ```

 When using this plugin, make sure to change the `ip` variable during uploading
-to fit where cFS is running on.
+to match where cFS is running.
 In the example above you would set it to 172.20.0.9.
 `port_tm` is the port number on which cFS is sending the telemetry messages.
 `port_tc` indicates the port on cFS is listening for telecommands.